Learn What to Do When You Have a Clogged Kitchen Sink

 The chemical reaction between baking soda and vinegar is a powerful way to unblock small clogs.
 This technique is beneficial because it saves you the effort and frustration of using a plunger or drain snake, and it doesn’t use harmful chemicals.
 You can only try this method if you can get the water level below the basket strainer because you need to be able to trap it in the drain.

-Practise the following steps to unclog your kitchen sink using baking soda and vinegar:
+Practice the following steps to unclog your kitchen sink using baking soda and vinegar:

 Prep the drain by pouring boiling water into it.
 This begins to loosen debris and will help the baking soda and vinegar be more effective.